mcecode/windows-dotfiles/README.md

 1. On the machine with the newly installed or uninstalled extensions, run `uxt list` to update `%USERPROFILE%\.vscode\extensions.txt` with the new set of extensions.
 2. Commit and push `extensions.txt` using the `dotfiles` command.
 3. Pull updates on other machines using the `dotfiles` command.
-4. On other machines, run `uxt install` to sync the VSC extensions.
+4. On other machines, run `uxt sync` to sync the VSC extensions.

 ## Contributing